thephez/dash-docs/readme/Core Reference/P2P Network/Data Messages.md

 | 22               | `MSG_QUORUM_DUMMY_COMMITMENT`                                     | **Deprecated in 0.14.0**<br><br>Temporarily used on Testnet only.
 | 27               | <<glossary:`MSG_QUORUM_DEBUG_STATUS`>>                            | **Deprecated in 0.14.0**<br><br>Temporarily used on Testnet only.

 Type identifier zero and type identifiers greater than twenty are reserved for future implementations.
 Dash Core ignores all inventories with one of these unknown types.

 #### Block

-The `block` message transmits a single serialized block in the format described in the [serialized blocks section][section serialized blocks].
+The `block` message transmits a single serialized block in the format described in the [serialized blocks section](core-ref-blockchain-serialized-blocks).
 See that section for an example hexdump.
 It can be sent for two different reasons:

 1. **GetData Response:** Nodes will always send it in response to a `getdata` message that requests the block with an inventory type of `MSG_BLOCK` (provided the node has that block available for relay).

 2. **Unsolicited:** Some miners will send unsolicited `block` messages broadcasting their newly-mined blocks to all of their peers.
 Many mining pools do the same thing, although some may be misconfigured to send the block from multiple nodes, possibly sending the same block to some peers more than once.

 #### Blocktxn

 *Added in protocol version 70209 of Dash Core as described by BIP152*

 The `blocktxn` message sends requested block transactions to a node which previously requested them with a `getblocktxn` message.
 It is defined as a message containing a serialized `BlockTransactions` message.

 Upon receipt of a properly-formatted requested `blocktxn` message, nodes should: